YES! We have a real pumpkin patch!!!

 One admission price gives you access to all the fun.
 We sell our pumpkins, fall decorations, refreshments and merchandise separately to keep our admission prices low.

-We have a corn maze, a tractor-drawn hayride, a real pumpkin patch (cut your own pumpkin right off the vine!), a cotton patch, and lots of old timey games and activities including duck races, pumpkin checkers, giant sling shotz, a water-powered target gallery, pumpkin checkers, a corn diggin’ trough, kids sorghum maze and a mini Field of Dreams.
+We have a corn maze, a tractor-drawn hayride, a real pumpkin patch (cut your own pumpkin right off the vine!), a cotton patch, and lots of old timey games and activities including duck races, pumpkin checkers, giant sling shotz, a water-powered target gallery, a corn diggin’ trough, corn hole, and a mini Field of Dreams.

 We are conveniently located on Hwy 64 between Pittsboro and Siler City, just 30 minutes from Cary, Apex, Chapel Hill, Durham, and Greensboro.
 It’s an easy drive over a shining lake and rushing river, through beautiful rolling country and past farmland complete with horses, cows and red barns.